nizzaneela/Programming_error_explanation/README.md

 ```
 # Verification

 The script `stableCoalescence_cladeAnalysis.py` uses epidemic simulation output from GEMF, a transmission network from FAVITES, and a time tree from CoaTran.
-For the 1100 simulations of these main analysis, these are published on Zenodo in twenty-two zip files, each around 7GB compressed .
+For the 1100 simulations of the main analysis, these are published on Zenodo in twenty-two zip files, each around 7GB compressed.
 They can be downloaded with:
 ```
 for i in {01..22}; do wget https://zenodo.org/records/6899613/files/simulations_"$i".zip; done
 ```